beforebeta/keensmb/API.rst

 PUT /api/client/:client_slug/customer_fields
 --------------------------------------------

 Update customer fields to display on customer list.
-Request body should have the following parameters encoded using **application/x-www-form-urlencoed** method:
+Request JSON-encoded body should have the following parameters:

         ``display_customer_fields``
-                Comma separeted list of customer field **names**
+                List of customer field **names**

 Response is JSON-encoded objec/hash and includes the following fields:

         ``display_customers_fields``
-                Comma separated list of customer field **names** as it's been saved on server
+                List of customer field **names** as it's been saved on server.

+                **Note** This can be different from what was in request due to filtering and other reasons.

 GET /api/client/:client_slug/customers